SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Method

 Considering that the diffuse albedo attribute has a large variation between different people, we initialize $\mathbf{w}_\text{a}$ with relatively low values.

-\textbf{Attribute synergy.} In our framework, we decompose facial attributes into two components, \textit{i.e.}, geometry and reflectance, but they are not isolated and can enhance each other corporately.
-In certain situations, there can be confusion between geometry and reflectance, which may result in inaccuracies during the decomposition and reconstruction process.
-For instance, a dark region in an image can be caused by sunken or dark spots on the face.
+\textbf{Attribute synergy.} In our framework, we decompose facial attributes into two components: geometry and reflectance.
+These components are not isolated but can enhance each other cooperatively.
+Sometimes, distinguishing between geometry and reflectance can be challenging, leading to inaccuracies in the decomposition process.
+For example, a dark region in a facial image might result from sunken areas or pigmentation spots on the face.
 Conventional neural rendering techniques rely solely on color information from images, making it hard to distinguish such ambiguous scenes, often leading to incorrect reconstruction.
-Since our method can decouple rough geometry and reflectance attributes in stage 1, we utilize the prior from the reflectance template to facilitate geometry inference, and vice versa.
+Since our method can decouple rough geometry and reflectance attributes in Stage 1, we leverage the prior from the reflectance template to facilitate geometry inference, and vice versa.
 Specifically, we obtain the displacement $\mathcal{D}(\mathbf{x})$ as follows: